zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 The Zendesk App Framework (ZAF) v2 introduces a new way of building Zendesk apps using iframes.

 The v2 Framework improves upon v1 by:
-- improving on security by taking advantage of the browsers own cross-domain security features.
+- improving security by taking advantage of browsers' own cross-domain security features
-- making it easy to use whatever technologies you're familiar with.
+- making it easy to use whatever technologies you're familiar with
-- providing consistent APIs across all supported Zendesk Products
+- providing consistent APIs across all supported Zendesk products

 ### How does it work?
 ZAF v2 apps include a manifest.json file and an assets folder.
 The manifest file includes a slightly modified locations property, which specifies URL paths for each location.
 These URL paths can be absolute, pointing to an external page, or relative, pointing to a html file inside the assets folder.